Christopher Kippenberger: Advanced Aviation Prototyping & Robotics

 Kippenberger stated in a 2012 interview about UAV videography published in Wired, “Drones are strictly tools [for] creating a certain look we want to achieve.
 This is only the very early beginning of this movement and we are thrilled to be involved at such an early stage" Kippenberger participated in the Drones and Aerial Robotics Conference held at New York University in October 2013 and the TED Conference in Berlin in June 2014.

 Véhicule

 Christopher Kippenberger’s Véhicule brand was founded in 2019 as a multi-channel platform for “avant-garde transportation.”
 Véhicule’s first undertaking was an annual magazine exploring the intersections between transportation, popular culture and fine art.
 The 2020 issue of Véhicule Magazine featured an in-depth investigation of the Miami drug smuggling and powerboating scene in the 1980s.
+Véhicule expanded their digital-media presence following its print issue, producing documentary filmmaking and content centered on current events and news.

 Véhicule Marine is a Florida-based firm specializing in designing and developing high-powered seagoing watercraft.
 Véhicule Automotive is another segment of the brand, which restored of G-Wagens, modifying them with new engines, suspensions and interior fittings.
 Véhicule has also expanded to include apparel.